Shock:Human Contact

 Shock:Human Contact is a stand-alone focus of the rules of Shock: Social Science Fiction designed for the galaxy of the Academy.
 With powers of reason and democracy forged in the fires of a brutal sectarian past, the Academy has become a peaceful, powerfully inquisitive people.

-Their first steps to the civilizations of other solar systems are the Contactors — institution-starcraft (such as the one on the right) sent from Earth and filled with a hundred eager and self-organized individuals.
+Their first steps to the civilizations of other solar systems are the Contactors — institution-starcraft (such as the one above) sent from Earth and filled with a hundred eager and self-organized individuals.
 Their long lives devoted to the study of language, religion, archaeology, anthrozoölogy, and a million sub-fields of the sciences of people, they are swarming the galaxy looking for their long lost siblings, cousins, and parents.

 Their faith in reason and their own intellectual prowess is challenged at every colony they encounter as they learn about the ethics, histories, and biologies of the rest of homininkind.
 Where they go to find friends and relatives, they invariably find something much more complex — lovers, challengers, rivals.